-We take a closer look at some of the different corporate welfare practices that are on offer today which you both could and should take advantage off whenever possible.
-This to ensure optimal health both mentally and physically for yourself and improve the workplace culture.
+We take a closer look at some of the different corporate welfare practices that are on offer today which you both could and should take advantage of whenever possible.
+This ensures optimal health both mental and physical for yourself and improved workplace culture.

 Mindfulness is the practice of staying in the present moment, not lingering in the past or the future, and not letting your mind ruminate on worries or anxieties.
 Mindfulness is about focusing on the here and now, your breath, your heartbeat, the fresh air on your cheek, the sound of a ticking clock, the taste of a warm cup of coffee.

 There are always ways to be more mindful at work.

 Start by learning how to slow down while you're at work.
 We are often frantic and stressed as we type emails, respond to messages, answer telephone calls, and try to get the bulk of our work done in a flurry of frenzied activity.
 Make an effort to do one thing at a time.
 The antithesis of mindfulness is multi-tasking.